Cart

 • Motor and bearing monitoring

 NCV mode detects the presence of live AC voltage without touching the conductor.
-It is ideal for quick safety checks and cable tracing.
+It is useful for quick safety checks and cable tracing.

 Best Use Cases